Research

 Associate Dean of Research

 Dr. Vasauskas received her BS in Biology from Mount Saint Mary’s University in Maryland and her PhD from the University of South Alabama College of Medicine (departments of Pharmacology and Comparative Medicine).
 She completed a four-year postdoctoral fellowship in the Center for Lung Biology at the University of South Alabama, and during this time received an F32 Ruth Kirschstein National Research Service Award by the National Institutes of Health to fund her work in pulmonary endothelial physiology.
+Her research has also been funded by the American Heart Association (AHA), the National Heart, Lung, and Blood Institute (NHLBI), the American Medical Association (AMA), and the Network of the National Library of Medicine (NNLM).
 In addition to her pulmonary biology research, Dr. Vasauskas also has interest in the effects of proactive self-care and stress reduction, including nutrition, osteopathic manipulative treatment (OMT), yoga, and exercise on disease prevention and reversal.
 This interest is expanding from investigating effects of wellness proactivity on not only the individual, but also entire communities.

 Dr. Vasauskas has been conducting research and teaching physiology, biology, and medical science-related courses for over 15 years and has mentored undergraduate, graduate, and medical students in both industry and academia.
 Prior to her career in academia, she spent several years in the biotechnology industry, where she served as project leader for oncology diagnostic development.